APPLYING TO COLLEGE

-That, in essence, is what the college search-and-application process is supposed to be about: discovering who you are at this point and taking yourself to a place where you can be challenged, inspired, and fulfilled.
+That is what the college search-and-application process is supposed to be about: discovering who you are at this point and taking yourself to a place where you can be challenged, inspired, and fulfilled.
 If you can approach the process with that perspective -- and not "I have to get into X in order to have a good life" -- then you will feel less stressed and more balanced.

 - help you to create a realistic college list that you can be excited about